kora-projects/kora-docs/mkdocs/blog/en/kora-extending-framework-ecosystem.md

 ---

-# Explicit External Modules Prevent Classpath Surprise
+## Explicit External Modules Prevent Classpath Surprise { #explicit-external-modules }

 One subtle but important feature of Kora's module design is that external modules are not automatically activated merely because a dependency is present.